 - High degree of durability

 The entrained air bubbles act as a physical buffer against the cracking caused by the stresses due to water volume augmentation in freezing temperatures.
-Air entrainers admixtures are compatible with almost all the concrete admixtures.
+Air entrainers admixtures are compatible with almost all concrete admixtures.
 Typically for every one percent of entrained air, compressive strength will be reduced by about five percent.

 Water-Reducing Concrete Admixtures

-Water-reducing admixtures are chemical products that when added to concrete can create a desired slump at a lower water-cement ratio than what it is normally designed.
+Water-reducing admixtures are chemical products that when added to concrete can create a desired slump at a lower water-cement ratio than what is normally designed.
 Water-reducing admixtures are used to obtain specific concrete strength using lower cement content.
 Lower cement contents result in lower CO2 emissions and energy usage per volume of concrete produced.